Citizenship-based taxation impacts all U.S.-connected people, including citizens, green card holders, and others with U.S. ties.

 Citizenship-Based Taxation in Historical Context

 The concept of citizenship-based taxation dates back to the Civil War.
-In 1861, President Abraham Lincoln’s administration introduced income tax to finance the war effort, initially targeting residents.
+In 1861, President Abraham Lincoln’s administration introduced an income tax to finance the war effort, initially targeting residents.

 However, by 1864, the government extended this obligation to all U.S. citizens, regardless of residency, to prevent tax evasion by those fleeing abroad.
 This principle was codified in the Revenue Act of 1913, which solidified the requirement for citizens to report and pay taxes on worldwide income.